 Types of physical access control

-Physical access control is utilizing physical barriers which can help prevent unauthorized users from accessing systems.
+Physical access control is utilizing physical barriers that can help prevent unauthorized users from accessing systems.
 It also allows authorized users to access systems keeping physical security in mind.
-This type of control include keeping the computer secure by securing the door which provides access to the system; using a paper access log; performing video surveillance with closed circuit television; and in extreme situations, having “mantraps.”
+This type of control includes keeping the computer secure by securing the door which provides access to the system, using a paper access log, performing video surveillance with closed-circuit television and in extreme situations, having “mantraps.”

-Securing the computer consists of disabling hardware so that if a bad guy were to gain access, they can’t do any damage to the computer due to disabled USB ports, CD or DVD drives, or even a password protected BIOS.
+Securing the computer consists of disabling hardware so that if someone were to gain access, they can’t do any damage to the computer due to disabled USB ports, CD or DVD drives or even a password-protected BIOS.
 Again, this just reduces the risk of malicious code being loaded onto the system and possibly spreading to other parts of a network.

-Video surveillance on closed circuit television allows for the recording of people who pass through a security checkpoint.
+Video surveillance on closed-circuit television allows for the recording of people who pass through a security checkpoint.
 This type of door security allows one to observe the individuals going through the checkpoint, as well as the date and time, which can be useful when trying to catch bad guys.
-Video surveillance can also be utilized in mantraps which is what I will discuss next.
+Video surveillance can also be utilized in mantraps.

 Mantraps take door security to another level.
-This type of security can be seen in military and government settings, among others, when entering very high security areas.
+This type of security can be seen in military and government settings when entering very high-security areas.
 A person will present their identification to the security attendant and the attendant will allow the person to enter the first door into a room.
 Only if the individual’s identification credentials are valid will they be allowed to pass through the room and go through the second door; if not, mantrap!
 They can only get out of the room by going back through the first door they came in.

-In summary, I presented a definition of access control and discussed the four access control models.
-Additionally, I described the logical access control methods and explained the different types of physical access control.
-To conclude, no access control model or method is perfect; however, if one does something to deter an attacker, they can count that as a success in information security practice.
+There are six access control models covered on the CISSP certification exam — as well as different logical access control methods and several types of physical access controls.
+No access control model or method is perfect; however, if one does something to deter an attacker, they can count that as a success in information security practice.